Key Takeaways

 Keep the Content Heavily Product Aligned

-Prospects in the BoFu stage want details about you.
+Prospects in the BoFu stage want details about your product.

-But don’t just list them; show your target audience how your solution can solve their problems.
+But don’t just list those features in a bulleted list; show your target audience how your solution can solve their problems.

 Don’t Be Too Salesly With Your Content